heyLaksh/vue-simple-tictactoe/README.md

-# A simple Tic Tac Toe using vue and kite
+# A simple Tic Tac Toe using vue and vite

 It's a very simple game.
 I created this to get an overview of vue and vite.